Soviet art: Soviet art of the post-revolutionary period

-The danger of a break with the traditions of progressive pre-revolutionary art and the art school was being pointed out - chiefly by representatives of Russian art who had begun their careers back before the revolution and who, in contrast to the leftists, initially boycotted the new regime.
-These included Dmitry Kardovsky, Isaak Brodsky, Alexander Savinov, Abram Arkhipov, Boris Kustodiev, Kuzma Petrov-Vodkin, Arkady Rylov, Anna Ostroumova-Lebedeva, Mikhail Avilov, Alexander Samokhvalov, Boris Ioganson, Rudolf Frentz and others.
-The formation of these two camps, whose members held positions that were to a large extent diametrically opposed, put a distinctive stamp on the development of art and art education in the 1920s.
-In this atmosphere of incessant polemics and a contest between various artistic tendencies, Soviet art, and its art school came into being.
+Representatives of Russian art who had begun their careers before the revolution pointed out the danger of a break with the traditions of progressive pre-revolutionary art and the art school.
+These included Dmitry Kardovsky, Isaak Brodsky, Alexander Savinov, Abram Arkhipov, Boris Kustodiev, Kuzma Petrov-Vodkin, Arkady Rylov, Anna Ostroumova-Lebedeva, Mikhail Avilov, Alexander Samokhvalov, Boris Ioganson, Rudolf Frentz, and others.
+In the 1920s, the development of Soviet art and its art school was influenced by the incessant polemics and contests between various artistic tendencies.

-Another post-revolution movement aimed to put all arts to the service of the dictatorship of the proletariat.
-The instrument for this, formed just days before the October Revolution, was Proletkult, an abbreviation for "Proletarskie kulturno-prosvetitelnye organizatsii" (Proletarian Cultural and Enlightenment Organizations).
-A prominent theorist of this movement was Aleksandr Bogdanov (1873-1928).
-Initially the Narkompros (ministry of education), which was also in charge of the arts, supported Proletkult.
-However, the latter sought too much independence from the ruling Communist Party of Bolsheviks, came into disfavour with Vladimir Lenin, by 1922 declined considerably, and was eventually disbanded in 1932.
+Proletkult was formed just days before the October Revolution and aimed to put all arts at the service of the dictatorship of the proletariat.
+Initially supported by Narkompros, it eventually declined considerably and was disbanded in 1932..

-The ideas of Proletkult attracted the interests of Russian avantgarde, who strove to get rid of the conventions of "bourgeois art".
-Notable members of this movement included Vladimir Tatlin (1885-1953), Mikhail Matyushin (1861-1934), and Kazimir Malevich (who served as the director of the Petrograd State Institute of Artistic Culture (GinKHuk) from 1923 until it closed in 1926).
-However, the ideas of the avant-garde eventually clashed with the newly emerged state-sponsored direction of socialist realism.

-In search of new forms of expression, the Proletkult organisation was highly eclectic in its art forms, and thus was prone to harsh criticism for the inclusion of such modern directions as impressionism and cubism, since these movements had existed before the revolution and hence were associated with "decadent bourgeois art".
+The avant-garde movement attracted the interests of the Proletkult organization, which was highly eclectic in its art forms and included modern directions like impressionism and cubism.

-Among the early experiments of Proletkult was the pragmatic aesthetic of industrial art, the prominent theorist being Boris Arvatov (1896-1940).
+Among the early experiments of Proletkult was the pragmatic aesthetic of industrial art, the prominent theorist being Boris Arvatov (1896–1940).

-Another group was UNOVIS, a very short-lived but influential collection of young artists led by Kasimir Malevich in the 1920s.
+Another group was UNOVIS, a very short-lived but influential collection of young artists led by Kazimir Malevich in the 1920s.

-After the discovery of porcelain in 1917 in the State Porcelain Manufactory, it was also used for propaganda purposes.
+After the 1917 discovery of porcelain in the State Porcelain Manufactory, it was also used for propaganda purposes.
 This porcelain was intended less for everyday use and more for decoration.
-As early as the 1920s there were exhibitions of porcelain outside the Soviet Union.
+As early as the 1920s, there were exhibitions of porcelain outside the Soviet Union.